varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 `SalesLT.Product` > `HUB_Prod` > `LNK_Prd_ProductCategory`

 The override names combination is useful in defining the destination Data Vault names used.
+The short name feature is not used in the Trial.

 `ModelGrouping`